 (And get 3 months of food.)

-Now, yes, I do support some prudent physical preparation.
-Get 3 months of simple food (perhaps some 50 pound bags of white rice and a bunch of peanut butter, which is very cheap and easy, will last years and years and you can easily consume or donate later if nothing happens in the upcoming months!), and get it now.
+I do support some prudent physical preparation.
+Get 3 months of simple food (perhaps some 50 pound bags of white rice and a bunch of peanut butter, which is very cheap and easy, will last years and years and you can easily consume or donate later if nothing happens!), and get it now.
 That’s just common sense.
-But in my humble and fallible opinion, you’ll be just fine if you don’t decide to make time in your busy schedule to engage in a grape rubbing routine.
+But in my humble and fallible opinion, you’ll be just fine if you don’t decide to make time in your busy schedule to engage in a grape priestly blessing/rubbing routine.

 If the Church’s condemnation of the particular apparition (from which the “blessed grapes” practice originates) is overturned, then I’ll reconsider my hesitation with “blessed grapes.”
 It’s not as if there’s anything wrong with the practice.
 But in the meantime, I, for one, can’t say I plan to engage in this practice, and I certainly don’t have any part in promoting it.

 But “blessed grapes” is a relatively minor issue; if you really want to go rubbing grapes together, knock yourself out.

 ( I must now go into more detail regarding what I touched upon two posts ago in my “Mark of the Beast” article.

 Update: I myself have MANY grave concerns about the forthcoming vaccine, 5G, microchips, Bill Gates’ initiatives, and all sorts of similar issues.
 My point is not to reject all such concerns or to argue that these things are safe and moral — far from it!
 My point here is merely to refute those particular concerns that are unfounded and even damaging to our Faith)